-David Crosby, rock musician and CSNY co-founder, dies at 81
+Reports: David Crosby, rock star and CSNY co-founder, dies

-David Crosby, the brash rock musician who evolved from a baby-faced harmony singer with the Byrds to a mustachioed hippie superstar and an ongoing troubadour in Crosby, Stills, Nash & (sometimes) Young, has died at 81.
+David Crosby, the brash rock musician who evolved from a baby-faced harmony singer with the Byrds to a mustachioed hippie superstar and an ongoing troubadour in Crosby, Stills, Nash & (sometimes) Young, has died at 81, several media outlets reported Thursday.

-The New York Times reported Thursday, based on a text message from Crosby’s sister in law, that the musician died Wednesday night.
+The New York Times reported, based on a text message from Crosby’s sister in law, that the musician died Wednesday night.
 Several media outlets reported Crosby’s death citing anonymous sources; The Associated Press was not able to confirm Crosby’s death despite calls and messages to multiple representatives and Crosby’s widow.

 Crosby underwent a liver transplant in 1994 after decades of drug use and survived diabetes, hepatitis C and heart surgery in his 70s.